dataquestio/project-walkthroughs/prophet_weather/README.md

 # Project Overview

 In this project, we'll predict the weather using the Facebook prophet library.
 The advantage of prophet is that it automatically identifies seasonality in the data - and weather data has strong seasonal effects.
+So without any feature engineering, you can get good baseline accuracy.
 It can also scale to multiple time series (think data from adjacent weather stations) easily.

 By the end, we'll have a model that predicts the weather, and can be extended.